Documentation Index

 What They Are

 Agent tokens identify which agent is making a tool call.
-When an agent calls a paid tool, their token is used to charge their account.
+When an agent calls a paid tool, their token is used to charge their account.Format

-Same as provider keys:
+Same as provider keys:Scope

-Agent tokens have agent:connect scope, which allows:
+Agent tokens haveagent:connect scope, which allows:

 - Being charged for tool calls